TwilioLatamEngHub/plugin-conversations-park-an-interaction/README.md

 npm install
 ```

-Go to the `constants.js` file (inside src > helpers) and change the URLs according to your Twilio functions created earlier - /park-an-interaction and /close-an-interaction.
+Go to the `constants.js` file (inside src > helpers) and change the URLs according to your Twilio functions created earlier `/park-an-interaction` and `/close-an-interaction`.

-Finally, to deploy the plugin, run
+Finally, to deploy the plugin, run:

 ```bash
 twilio flex:plugins:deploy --changelog "WRITE YOUR CHANGELOG HERE"